igs-jcsilva-lab/ISCA/README.md

 # targeted_assembly
-A new pipeline to perform targeted assembly given WGS reads, reference genome assemblies, and a primary reference annotation (GFF3)
+A pipeline to perform targeted assembly of individual loci given WGS reads, reference genome assemblies, and a primary reference annotation (GFF3)

 # Complete steps:
 1. Map an annotated reference genome to other assembled genomes